 Currently more and more countries around the globe are legislating controls aimed at achieving safe concentrations of these pollutants by regulating their level of emissions from combustion sources, notably those discharged from the exhausts of automobiles.
 The maximum allowable levels of emissions from automobiles are already regulated by many governments using measures in grams per kilometre or grams per mile.

 Catalytic Converters have been instrumental in reducing emissions of harmful gases from vehicles since their inception in response to the US Clean Air Act of 1970.
-Platinum, palladium and rhodium are essential components in automobile catalytic converters reducing engine-out emissions by well over 90%, and in some cases by over 99%.
+Platinum, palladium and rhodium are essential components in automobile catalytic converters reducing emissions by well over 90%, and in some cases by over 99%.
 Catalytic converters oxidize hydrocarbon exhaust into carbon dioxide and water.
 The Environmental Protection Agency estimates that fuels burned by transportation accounts for 13% of global carbon dioxide emissions.
 Therefore, different governments are implementing regulations to decrease carbon dioxide emissions from cars.
 For example, the United States plans to decrease carbon dioxide emissions from the current 220 g/km to 109 g/km by year 2025.

 This technology can only be used in gasoline engines because of its exhaust composition.
-NOx abatement in diesel engines is trickier, but is currently being met using NOx adsorbers, which utilise platinum as the primary catalytic agent.
+NOx abatement in diesel engines is trickier, but is currently being met using NOx absorbers, which utilise platinum as the primary catalytic agent.